-Investment objective: To seek high total return through the fund's target retirement date, with a greater focus on income beyond the target date.
-Total return, commonly understood as the combination of income and capital appreciation, includes interest, capital gains, dividends, and distributions realized over a given period of time.
+Investment objective: The fund seeks high total return through the fund's target retirement date, with a greater focus on income beyond the target date.
+Total return, commonly understood as the combination of income and capital appreciation, includes interest, capital gains, dividends and distributions realized over a given period of time.